Blazored/LocalStorage/README.md

 - synchronous via `ISyncLocalStorageService` (Synchronous methods are **only** available in Blazor WebAssembly):
   - SetItem()
   - GetItem()
+  - GetItemAsString()
   - RemoveItem()
   - Clear()
   - Length()
   - Key()
   - ContainsKey()

-**Note:** Blazored.LocalStorage methods will handle the serialisation and de-serialisation of the data for you.
+**Note:** Blazored.LocalStorage methods will handle the serialisation and de-serialisation of the data for you, the exception is the `GetItemAsString[Async]` method.

+If you want to handle serialising and de-serialising yourself, serialise the data to a string and save using the `SetItem[Async]` method, as normal -- This method will not attempt to serialise a string value.
+You can then read out the data using the `GetItemAsString[Async]` method and de-serialise it yourself.